flows-network/github-summarize-issue-here/README.md

 ## Usage

-To use the bot, mention it in a comment on an issue with the trigger phrase you define.
+To use the bot, comment on an issue with the trigger phrase you define.
 You can also specify the minimum number of comments required on an issue before the bot activates.

 If you don't change the template, by default the bot will be triggered when an issue with 5 or more comments receives a comment containing @flows_summarize.